Malik Beasley NBA Preview vs. the Pacers

 Malik Beasley Insights vs. the Pacers

-- The Bucks average the ninth-most possessions per game with 104.8.
-His opponents, the Pacers, have a middling offensive tempo, ranking 15th with 106.2 possessions per contest.
+- The Bucks average the seventh-most possessions per game with 104.9.
+His opponents, the Pacers, have a middling offensive tempo, ranking 12th with 106.2 possessions per contest.

-- The Pacers are the seventh-ranked squad in the NBA, giving up 25 assists per game.
+- Looking at assists, the Pacers are ranked eighth in the league, conceding 25.1 per contest.

-- Allowing 10.6 made 3-pointers per game, the Pacers are the best team in the league.
+- Conceding 10.6 made 3-pointers per game, the Pacers are the best squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!